Pour leaders créatifs

 Arne Palluck

 “My body was telling me to stop.
-I had such a stubborn mouse cramp that I couldn’t click anymore.
-My doctor called it musculoskeletal disorder.
+I had such a persistent mouse cramp I couldn’t click anymore.
+My doctor mentioned musculoskeletal disorders.
 I knew it was something else.”

-Arne was layout lead on Marvel and Star Wars.
-Technically top notch.
+Arne was in charge of layout for Marvel and Star Wars.
+At the top technically.
 Then Generative AI video came out.
-In just weeks, what VFX artists took years to master became accessible to anyone with a prompt.
+Within weeks, what took VFX artists years to master became accessible to anyone with a prompt.

-“It’s like I had to start all over,” he told me.
-So I asked him a simple question: What do you do that others don’t, regardless of the tools?
+“It felt like I had to start all over,” he told me.
+So I asked him a simple question: what do you do that others don’t, no matter the tools?

-What Arne had, and no AI could generate, was his hunger.
+What Arne had, which no AI could generate, was his appetite.
 His proactivity.
-His way of trying new things before they became trends.
+The way he tried new things before they were cool.
 His organic talent.

-But the real breakthrough didn’t come from the tools.
-In fact, he realized he could build something where his wife writes scripts, composes the music, and their daughter is his favorite actress!
+But the real breakthrough wasn’t about the tools.
+He realized he could actually create something where his wife writes scripts, composes the music, and his daughter is his favorite actress!

 “I was starting to wonder if there was a future for me.
-Coaching turned that moment of frustration into a moment of hope.
+Coaching turned this moment of frustration into a moment of hope.

 The first step